rasachdev/data146/SliceOfDS.md

 Tranfer Learning - used to allow us to take wights trained to recognixe images and apply them to our own problem.
 Apply them and use them to new images.
 Example she used: predict road quality from satelite imagery.
 Used model to fit satelite images to the actual road qualityt from the app.
 Decided to train 3 dfferent tranfer learning model from Keras.
+She used her own classifier advantages of useing pre-trained model: faster bc using weights tha have been pre-treaned for other images.
+If you used weights that are pretty clode to what you want them to be, you already have ana dvantage to solving the problem.
+Using weights already made
+If data set is copletely different, Use Strtgey 1 because youll apply weights bc not many images are weights: Strategy 1: train fhte enitre model
+Strateg 2: trainging some laters and leave the othes frozen Strategy 3: freeeze the convultion vase
+overfittign: very good at predinding trainging but bad at testing because its so well trained to the trainging data